Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Pre-existing conditions (hospital)12 months

 If you switch funds to the same or lower level of cover, you do not re-serve waiting periods you have already completed.
-Your new fund recognises them.
-This is a legal right under the Private Health Insurance Act.
+Your new fund recognises them by law.
+You must switch within 2 months to benefit from this portability.

 How to read your Product Disclosure Statement (PDS)

-Your PDS is the legal document that describes exactly what your policy covers.
+Your PDS is the legal document describing exactly what your policy covers.
 Every fund must provide one.
-It can be long and dense but knowing where to look saves time.
+Key sections to check:

-If something in your PDS is unclear, contact your fund in writing and ask for written clarification.
-Keep their response.
-If they later deny a claim inconsistently with what they told you, that correspondence is evidence for your IDR complaint.
+If something in your PDS is unclear, ask your fund in writing and keep their response.
+If they later deny a claim inconsistently with what they told you, that written response is evidence for your complaint.

 What extras cover includes

 Always check the annual limit for each category before choosing extras cover.
-A policy that covers physio sounds great until you realise the annual limit is $200 and you need fortnightly sessions.
+A policy that includes physiotherapy is much less useful if the annual limit is $200 and you need regular sessions.